Maca944/GetData-Assignment/CodeBook.md

 11. create a data set with the average of each variable for each activity and each subject
 12. save the data set as "TidyDataSet.txt"

-ad 10 the follwing changes are made to the column names:
+ad 10 the following changes are made to the column names:
 * std() is replaced by Stdev
 * t is replaced by time
 * f is replaced by Freqdomainsignals